 Palm Springs, California is situated on the western edge of the Coachella Valley.
 It is located within the extension of what is known as the Colorado Desert.
 It is primarily famous for the iconic palm trees which are a major feature of the diverse landscape of the region.
 It was in the early 1900s that Palm Springs began to establish itself as the world-class destination it is today.
 Many of its first residents came here because the dry, hot climate was beneficial to their health.
 Later it became a hotspot for movie stars and snowbirds.
 It is located approximately 110 Miles (177 km) Southeast of Los Angeles.
 This desert city has lots to offer its visitors who plan to stay here for the winter.
 Aside from the huge palm trees, natural oasis, sensational scenery, and the favorable climate; it is very popular for its architecture, arts, cultural scene, markets, golf resorts, and recreational activities.

-Why should people stay in Palm Springs during the winter?
+Why should people stay in Palm Springs during the fall, winter, or spring?

 Palm Springs is a good choice for snowbirds because of its climate.
 The weather during winter is pleasantly warm, and ideal for all outdoor activities this unique desert city has to offer.
 With a diverse landscape and different neighborhoods, Palm Springs is a location you may never want to leave.
 You will have the chance to meet lots of other winter visitors if you like that.
 There small and large shopping centers and a large variety of restaurants.
 The busy downtown and other areas will light up during Christmas and attracts a lot of visitors.
 The flat city is safe for pedestrians and cyclists.
 The atmosphere is festive and busy making the visit to this region a memorable experience.